newtheatre/history-project/README.md

 `bundle install` to install all the Ruby dependencies the project needs to build.

+`npm install` to install all the Node dependencies the project needs to build.

 `bundle exec jekyll serve --watch` to build the site and serve it on http://localhost:4000 when done.
 File changes will trigger a rebuild.